LakshmiSnehitha/TextToVoice/README.md

 # Create README.md file
-echo "# Text To Voice 🎙️
+echo "# Text To Voice🎙️

 This project converts text into speech using **gTTS (Google Text-to-Speech)**.
 It supports multiple languages and automatically detects the language typed by the user.